fl3a/drush_multi/README.txt

     related to an existing module, this is the preferred option.
   - In a folder specified with the include option.
   - In /path/to/drush/commands (not a "Smart Thing to Do", but it would work).

+Change / cd to one of that places above and type the following command to get the latest Version (HEAD) from cvs:

+cvs -z6 -d:pserver:anonymous:anonymous@cvs.drupal.org:/cvs/drupal-contrib checkout -d drush_multi-HEAD contributions/modules/drush_multi/

 REQUIREMENTS
 ------------

-Since this is a drush command, you need drush.
+Since this is a drush command, all you need is drush.

+Drush Multi requires drush >= v.3.0-beta1.

 For the installation of drush see the drush README.txt at http://cvs.drupal.org/viewvc/drupal/contributions/modules/drush/README.txt?revision=1.29&view=markup

 COMMANDS
 --------